 - Carefully read your phone bill to ensure the origination and destination locations of your long-distance phone calls are correct.

-- If your phone call has been billed at a higher rate without your, file a complaint with your long-distance company.
+- If your phone call has been billed at a higher rate without your consent, file a complaint with your long-distance company.

 - If you are unable to resolve the matter with your preferred long-distance company, you can file a complaint with the FCC.